-To obtain reimbursement, submit your request for reimbursement, payment receipt, and description of services rendered in writing to:
+To obtain reimbursement, submit your request for reimbursement, payment receipt, and

 Blue Shield of California Claims Department P.O.
 Box 1803 Alpharetta, GA 30023

 There are time limits for filing claims.
 Generally, bills for services must be submitted to Blue Shield of California within one year of the date of service, unless there is a reason for filing later.